Question: “Can entering screenwriting contests really help my screenwriting career?”

 One of my scripts was a quarterfinalist for the Academy Nicholl Fellowships last year and when the contest results were posted in the Fall, my inbox was bombarded by different management and production companies asking for my script’s logline and those of any other scripts I’d written that might be a good fit for their company.
 This is just another example of what a contest can do for you: Instead of you sending out queries, the queries come to you.
 The farther your script advances in the contest, the more requests you’ll have.

 Another option is to enter the script into as many contests as you can, whether big or small.
 Strong scripts sent to smaller competitions may have a distinct advantage, as a lot of other writers do not submit to lesser-known contests.
 The smaller contests offer the potential benefit that you can run away with several wins in a row and the accumulation of victories can look good for your credentials.
 At least it shows that many people respond to your material and that the material surpasses many of its competitors.
 Two clients of mine employed this method and both have found themselves being contacted by companies interested in making their scripts and looking for new writers to hire on other projects.

 I recommend getting as much feedback from trusted sources as possible on the script before you make the investment of submitting to contests.
-One way to gain feedback is the Development Notes service at The Writers Store.
+One way to gain feedback is our ScriptXpert service.
 It will give you an idea of what an experienced reader has to say about your script in terms of strengths and weaknesses and will provide creative options for raising the material to the next level.